 I'm an Advanced Masters (M2) student at Université de Paris, in the algebraic topology track.
 In an year-long ongoing project with Hugo Herbelin, we are working on formalizing semi-cubical sets in Coq.
-In another ongoing project with Antoine Touzé which has just started, we are working on learning the machinery of stable ∞-categories, and producing an M2 memoir.
+In another six-month project with Antoine Touzé, we are working on learning the machinery of stable ∞-categories, and producing an M2 memoir.

-Prior to this, I worked with Cătălin Hrițcu and Kenji Maillard at Inria Paris for a year, writing Coq for formal verification.
+Prior to this, I worked with Cătălin Hrițcu and Kenji Maillard at Inria Paris for a year, writing Coq for formal verification of effectful programs.

 My first Masters degree was in Physics at the Indian Institute of Technology, Kharagpur.
-Over the course of my summer vacations as a student there, I completed two Summer of Code projects with the Git community, the first in which I authored svnrdump, and the second in which I'd authored sequencer.c.
+Over the course of my summer vacations as a student there, I completed two Summer of Code projects with the Git community, the first in which led me to author svnrdump, and the second in which I authored sequencer.c.
 I'd been an active member of the community for almost four years, landing almost 200 commits.

 I have been writing software since middle school, and have contributed to a variety of open source projects, and my intest in mathematics stemmed from working with the Integer Set Library at MathWorks and in my late 20s, once I was an accomplished software engineer.
 I have self-taught myself mathematics upto the beginner-graduate level, with some guidance from Krishna Hanumanthu at the Chennai Mathematical Institute, in late 2018 ~ early 2019.